 How to Reduce the Risk of Endometrial Cancer?

 Physical activity and regular exercise may reduce the risk of endometrial cancer.
 Women age over 40 years should seriously consider a daily exercise routine.
 Just 30 minutes of exercise in most days of the week is enough to reduce the risk.
-A healthy body weight is a key to physical and mental wellbeing as obesity increases the risk of breast, cervical, ovarian and endometrial cancers.
-Regula physical activity, healthy diet and reduction in the daily intake of calories can help manage weight.
+Healthy body weight is a key to physical and mental wellbeing as obesity increases the risk of breast, cervical, ovarian, and endometrial cancers.
+Regular physical activity, a healthy diet, and a reduction in the daily intake of calories can help manage weight.
 Hormone replacement therapy (HRT) can increase the risk of endometrial cancer in women who undergo it after menopause.
 Women who are seriously considering hormone replacement therapy for their menopausal symptoms should talk to their doctor about the pros and cons of HRT.
 Hormone replacement therapy may also increase the risk of breast cancer.